openxla/community/rfcs/20230123-pjrt-plugin.md

 be saved in the
 [global TensorFlow ResourceManager](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/tfrt/common/pjrt_util.h#L26).

+Whether multiple frameworks can create a client for the same device is up to the specific hardware and plugin implementation.
+If the hardware only allows exclusive access, then the software will abide by that constraint.
+Otherwise, some plugins may use the hardware in an exclusive way (ie. allocate all memory).
+The openxla plugin that we envision now will default to allowing multiple clients and supporting on demand memory allocation (with a possible option for more greedy access as an optimization for cases that need it).

 For more information about PJRT, please consult the PJRT [C header](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/pjrt/c/pjrt_c_api.h), [C++ header](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/pjrt/pjrt_client.h),